1

 「當今之時,山東之建國莫彊於趙。 趙地方二千餘里,帶甲數十萬,車千乘,騎萬匹,粟支數年。 西有常山,南有河漳,東有清河,北有燕國。 燕固弱國,不足畏也。 秦之所害於天下者莫如趙,然而秦不敢舉兵伐趙者,何也? 畏韓、魏之議其後也。 然則韓、魏,趙之南蔽也。 秦之攻韓、魏也,無有名山大川之限,稍蠶食之,傅國都而止。 韓、魏不能支秦,必入臣於秦。 秦無韓、魏之規,則禍必中於趙矣。 此臣之所為君患也。

 'At the present time, among the established states of Shandong, none is stronger than Zhao.
 Zhao's territory spans more than two thousand square li, with several hundred thousand armored troops, a thousand chariots, ten thousand cavalry horses, and grain sufficient for several years.
 To the west it has Chang Mountain, to the south the Yellow River and Zhang, to the east the Qing River, and to the north the state of Yan.
 Yan is certainly a weak state, not worth fearing.
 Among those whom Qin harms in the world, none compares to Zhao, yet Qin dares not raise troops to attack Zhao.
 Why is this?
 It fears that Han and Wei will attack its rear.
-Thus Han and Wei are Zhao's southern shield.
+Thus, Han and Wei are Zhao's southern shield.
 When Qin attacks Han and Wei, there are no famous mountains or great rivers to limit it.
-It gradually nibbles away at them, approaching their national capitals and then stops.
+It gradually nibbles away at them, stopping only when it approaches their capitals.
 Han and Wei cannot withstand Qin and must become ministers to Qin.
 If Qin lacks the monitoring of Han and Wei, then calamity must strike Zhao.
-This is the reason your minister worries for Your Lordship.
+This is why your minister is worried on Your Lordship's behalf.

 13